-- Idiot Ball: Their characters are notoriously known for carrying this, to the extent of pushing things to an Idiot Plot.
+- Idiot Ball: Their "selfish and unrealistic" characters are notoriously known for carrying this, to the extent of pushing things to an Idiot Plot.
 This is however a prime example of Tropes Are Not Bad, though, because their work is actually better for it.

 - I Have Your Wife: